gulcalikli/gulcalikli.github.io/_pages/about.md

 News
 ======
 <ul>

+<li>(16.06.2022) Our paper "First Come First Served: The Impact of File Position on Code Review" with Enrico Fregnan, Larissa Braz, Marco D'ambros and Alberto Bacchelli has been accepted at <b> ESEC/FSE'22 </b> (Main Technical Track).</li>

 <li>(16.05.2022) I am honored to receive a Distinguished Reviewer Award at ICPC'22.
 It was a pleasure for me to serve the ICPC community as an ICPC'22 PC member</li>